Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## General

-Any signer on the account can instruct us to stop payment on a check that has not been paid by issuing a stop payment order at a Citibank branch, through Citibank® Online or by calling CitiPhone Banking®.
+Any signer on the account can instruct us to stop payment on a check that has not been paid by issuing a stop payment order at a Citibank branch, through CitibankÂ® Online or by calling CitiPhone BankingÂ®.
 For information about stopping payment on an automatic withdrawal or payment from your account (ACH), please refer to 'Stop Payment Orders (Automatic Transfers)' in the 'Electronic Banking' Section of this Manual.

 A stop payment order must be received in a time and manner that gives us a reasonable opportunity to act on it before paying, accepting, certifying, cashing or otherwise becoming obligated to pay the item.
 Payment cannot be stopped on a check that has already been paid or that is in the process of being paid.
 At the time that you place a stop payment order, we may not be able to tell you whether the check has been paid or is in the process of being paid.
 Under certain circumstances, the law may allow the party in possession of the check to enforce payment, despite the stop payment order.
 You agree to indemnify us against any claim or loss resulting from honoring your stop payment request.